jadecobra/python_tdd_exercises/source/truth table 01.rst

 -------------

-* `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.md>`_
+* `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_

 ----

 Nullary Operations
 ------------------

 Nullary operations do not take in inputs and always return the same value.
-They are singleton `functions <./07_FUNCTIONS.md>`_
+They are singleton `functions <./07_FUNCTIONS.rst>`_

 RED: make it fail
 ^^^^^^^^^^^^^^^^^